 The Academic Support Committee has funds for faculty development in areas related to research and teaching.
 These funds are available to all full-time faculty and typically are used to support a specific project, either while on sabbatical leave or during summer/semester breaks, or for small supply/equipment funds (on a one-time basis).

 In addition, the Dean of the College’s Office administers several funds for faculty research and travel, and the Academic Support Committee has funds available for travel.
-More information about these internal funds, including guidelines for application, is available in the Faculty Handbook, or you can contact Linda DeMeritt, dean of the College, or Ben Slote, associate dean of the College.
+More information about these internal funds, including guidelines for application, is available in the Faculty Handbook, or you can contact the Provost and Dean of the College at (814) 332-3393.

 Aside from these internal sources of support, generally there are two sources for grant money: public and private.
 Public sources, such as the National Science Foundation (NSF) and the National Endowment for the Humanities (NEH), are funded by the federal or state government.
 Private sources of funding include foundations and corporations.